Victorsitou/disnake/docs/api.rst

     Called when a user subscribes to or unsubscribes from a guild scheduled event.
     Unlike :func:`on_guild_scheduled_event_subscribe` and :func:`on_guild_scheduled_event_unsubscribe`,
-    this is called regardless of the guild scheduled event cache
+    this is called regardless of the guild scheduled event cache.

     :param payload: The raw event payload data.
     :type payload: :class:`RawGuildScheduledEventUserActionEvent`